MtFBella109/void-packages/README.md

 - pop-launcher

 ## Cosmic-greeter
-Cosmic-greeter worked for some time, is broka again.
+Cosmic-greeter worked for some time, is broke again.
 It will take some tme till I will look into it.

 ## Start cosmic session
 You can use sddm or other graphical Login Manager or you can start it manually: